Tan560/wpilogsTomf4/README.md

 - Input the team number, which is used to generate the robot’s IP address.

 3. Download Files:
-- Click on the "Grab Files" button to download .WPIlog files from the robot.
+- Click on the "Grab Files" button to download .wpilog files from the robot and save them to the wpilog folder in the root directory

 4. Convert Files:
-- After downloading, click on the "Convert Files" button to convert the downloaded .WPIlog files to .MF4.
+- After downloading, click on the "Convert Files" button to convert the downloaded .wpilog files to .csv and .mf4.

 ## Scripts
 - 'main.py': The main GUI script that integrates file downloading and conversion.
-- 'WPILog2MF4.py': Converts .WPIlog files to the .MF4 format.
+- 'wpilog2mf4.py': Converts .wpilog files to the .csv and .mf4 format.